 If you notice areas in which the edematous swelling resist for over two weeks, do a medical check.

-Bleeding outside the normal monthly cycle can have many causes, but control will serve to rule out endometrial cancer.
+Bleeding outside the normal monthly cycle can have many causes, but control will serve to rule out endometrial cancer or cervical cancer.
+Learn more in this article.
 Bleeding after menopause is never normal and should be checked immediately.

 A change in the size, shape or color of a mole is a common sign of skin cancer.
 You should consult your doctor for a thorough examination and perhaps a biopsy.
 Do not wait, early diagnosis is critical for this type of cancer.

-Anal bleeding are often only a signal of the presence of hemorrhoids, but can also be a symptom of colon cancer.
-The presence of blood in urine is usually the first sign of cancer of the bladder or kidneys and, also in this case, the action to the doctor must be immediate.
+Anal bleeding is often only a signal of the presence of hemorrhoids, but can also be a symptom of colon cancer.
+The presence of blood in urine is usually the first sign of cancer of the bladder or kidneys and in this case, the action to the doctor must also be immediate.

 Occasional difficulty swallowing are not anything to worry about.
 But when it happens often, especially if accompanied by vomiting or weight loss, your doctor may want to check for tumors in the stomach or throat.

 An unexplained weight loss is often caused by stress or thyroid problems, but it could also be a sign of cancer of the pancreas, stomach, and lungs.

 Almost always associated with stress, smoking, alcohol consumption or a poor diet.
 If burning persists, best to consult a doctor to rule out problems in the stomach or throat.